-One of the most popular streams of Canadian immigration, family sponsorship programs make it easy for citizens and permanent residents to bring their spouse and immediate family members to Canada with reduced processing times, because Canada knows that family should never be put on hold.
+Canada offers sponsorship programs for permanent residents or citizens of Canada that wish to bring their loved ones to Canada.
+These programs allow certain family members to become permanent residents of Canada.
+One of the most popular streams of Canadian immigration, family sponsorship programs makes it easy for citizens and permanent residents to bring their spouse and immediate family members to Canada with reduced processing times because Canada knows that family should never be put on hold.

-Take advantage of an accelerated 12-month processing period by sponsoring your spouse or common-law partner for Canadian permanent residence, whether they are living in Canada with a valid, temporary visa, or residing abroad.
+You may be eligible to sponsor your spouse, common-law, or conjugal partner for Canadian permanent residence, whether they are living in Canada with a valid temporary visa or residing abroad.
 Applicants who are living in Canada may also qualify for an open work permit, giving couples the chance to relieve some of their financial burdens.

 A spousal open work permit gives sponsored individuals the ability to work in Canada while their sponsorship application is being processed.
 Since Canada recognizes common-law partnerships, you may be eligible to apply for spousal sponsorship if you and your partner are not married but have been living together for a period of at least one year.